Model locks in Bengals vs. Packers picks for Week 6

 How to bet Green Bay Packers vs. Cincinnati Bengals in the NFL Week 6 matchup on Paramount+

 Kickoff from Lambeau Field is set for 4:25 p.m.
 ET on CBS and Paramount+.
 Green Bay is a 14.5-point favorite in the latest Bengals vs. Packers odds from SportsLine consensus, while the over/under for total points scored is 44.5.
-The Packers are -1176 money line favorites (risk $1,176 to win $100), while the Bengals are +726 underdogs.
 Before making any Packers vs. Bengals picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Bengals vs. Packers at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: